-City Opens Cooling Centre
+City Opening Cooling Centre

-In response to the Heat Warning issued by Environment Canada, the City of Maple Ridge has opened the Greg Moore Youth Centre as a cooling centre to provide residents with temporary relief from the heat.
+Maple Ridge, BC: In response to the Heat Warning issued by Environment Canada for Thursday and Friday, the City of Maple Ridge will open the Greg Moore Youth Centre as a cooling centre to provide residents with temporary relief from the heat.

-The Greg Moore Youth Centre is located at 11925 Haney Place and can be accessed from the entrance opposite the north entry to Haney Place Mall just south of the ACT Arts Centre.
+The Greg Moore Youth Centre is located at 11925 Haney Place and can be accessed from the entrance opposite the north entry to Haney Place Mall, just south of the ACT Arts Centre.

 The facility will be open:

-- Thursday July 29 from 11:00 am to 7:00 pm - Friday, July 30 from 11:00 am to 7:00 pm
+- Thursday, August 12 from 11:00 am to 7:00 pm - Friday, August 13 from 11:00 am to 7:00 pm

-This site will be staffed by City employees, Emergency Support Services volunteers and security personnel who will provide visitors with bottled water, washroom access and seating.
+This site will be staffed by City employees who will provide visitors with bottled water, washroom access and seating.
 Additional days may be added as this weather system moves through the region.

-The City's Community Safety Officers will also distribute bottled water while on patrol and will help connect vulnerable citizens with shelter services to address their needs.
+The City's Community Safety Officers will also be distributing bottled water while on their regular patrols and will help connect vulnerable citizens with shelter services to address their needs.

-The City's spray parks were activated on the May long weekend and continue to be available.
+The City's spray parks have been available since the May long weekend and continue to be in operation for citizens.
 The two largest parks are:

-- Maple Ridge Park at 23200 132 Avenue - Albion Sports Complex 23778 104 Avenue
+- Maple Ridge Park at 23200 132 Avenue - Albion Sports Complex at 23778 104 Avenue

-There are small water spray features located at:
+There are other small water spray features located at: